what's the difference between light medium and dark roast coffee

 Dark Roast Coffee

-• Colour: Dark brown to black
+• Colour: Dark brown to almost black

-• Flavour: Bold, smoky, bitter-sweet
+• Flavour: Bold, smoky, bittersweet

 • Body: Heavy